 Within the GB, permanent (Standing) or temporary (Ad-Hoc) Working Groups (WG) carry out policy formulation for the ILRS.
 At its creation, the ILRS established four standing WGs: (1) Missions, (2) Data Formats and Procedures, (3) Networks and Engineering, (4) Analysis, and (5) Transponders for lunar and planetary ranging.
 The WGs are intended to provide the expertise necessary to make technical decisions, to plan programmatic courses of action, and are responsible for reviewing and approving the content of technical and scientific databases maintained by the Central Bureau.
 All GB members serve on at least one of the five WGs, led by a Coordinator and Deputy Coordinator (see Table 1).
-The WGs continue to attracted talented people from the general ILRS membership who contributed greatly to the success of these efforts.
+The WGs continue to attract talented people from the general ILRS membership who contributed greatly to the success of these efforts.

-The Missions WG, with a set of evolving formal and standardized documentation, has been working with new satellite missions to seek ILRS approval for SLR observing support, if such support is deemed necessary for the success of the mission, and is within the operational capabilities of the network.
-The WG works with the new mission personnel and campaign sponsors to develop and finalize tracking plans and to establish recommended tracking priorities.
+The Missions WG, with a set of evolving formal and standardized documentation, works with new satellite missions that seek approval for SLR observing support.
+The WG makes its recommendation based on whether such support is deemed necessary for the success of the mission and that the requested support is within the operational capabilities of the network.
+The WG also calls upon the expertise of the Analysis Working Group and Signal Processing Study Group to make a proper assessment during this process, and works with the new mission personnel and campaign sponsors to develop and finalize tracking plans and to establish recommended tracking priorities.